Derek Cressman: Advocacy work

 As founder and director of TheRestofUs.org, Derek Cressman sued Governor Arnold Schwarzenegger in 2005 for violating California campaign finance laws.
 Schwarzenegger's attorneys conceded the violations, but successfully argued to have the regulations struck down by California courts.

 In 2012, Cressman led efforts resulting in the California Fair Political Practices Commission (FPPC) penalizing two Arizona-based nonprofits, Americans for Responsible Leadership and the center to Protect Patient Rights.
 The nonprofits donated $11 million to oppose the California governor Jerry Brown's tax hike, Proposition 30, and they proposed a labor organizing reform, Proposition 32.
 Cressman filed the complaint with the FPPC to reveal the names of the donors who had contributed the money to the nonprofits and proposed to defeat Brown's proposals.
 After an investigation by the FPPC, one of the nonprofits involved was linked to Republican billionaire donors, David Koch and Charles Koch.
 A year later in 2013, two campaign committees were fined $15 million to the state, equaling the amount of money illegally donated to the Arizona nonprofits.
 Furthermore, donors affiliated with the Koch brothers network paid $1 million to the state of California due to their illegal campaign financing exposed by Cressman's FPPC complaint.

 2014 California Secretary of State Election

 In 2014, as a longtime activist but political newcomer, Derek Cressman ran for California Secretary of State as a member of the Democratic Party.
 His platform included the overhaul of corporate money removal from the political system, make campaign finance more transparent, and modernize the voter registration system.
 Cressman sought to use the office as a bully pulpit to have California vote on overturning Citizens United v.
 FEC and legalizing campaign spending limits.
-Ultimately, Cressman earned 7.6% of the vote, losing to former Democratic state senator and current California Secretary of State, Alex Padilla.
+Ultimately, Cressman earned 7.6% of the vote, losing to former Democratic state senator Alex Padilla.